Exactly solvable diffusions from space-time transformations: Summary of the main results

 We start by defining the problem and the most important quantities needed for presenting the results.
 We consider generic diffusion processes described by the one-dimensional It\^{o} stochastic differential equation (SDE) \cite{oksendal}

 with initial condition $X_{t_0}=x_0$, where $W_t$ is the standard Wiener process.

 Let us introduce the following function, which will be crucial later on,

 Here and below, we call $\mathcal{C}(x,t)$ the {\em Cherkasov function}.
 Notice that $\mathcal{C}(t)$ has physical dimensions of inverse time.
 Although the function $\mathcal{C}$ never appears in the works of Cherkasov, we decided to use the notion "Cherkasov function" in Cherkasov's honour.
-As we show later in~\ref{appendix1}, if and only if $\mathcal{C}(x,t)\equiv\mathcal{C}(t)$ is solely a function of time, i.e.,
+As we show later in~\ref{appendix1}, if $\mathcal{C}(x,t)\equiv\mathcal{C}(t)$ is solely a function of time, i.e.,

 then it is possible to obtain an exact analytical solution of the SDE \eqref{eqn:Ito_SDE} and an exact expression for the propagator of the process.
-More precisely, when Eq.~\eqref{eqn:condition} holds, then it is possible to find two real {\em deterministic\/} functions $\psi(x,t)$ [Eq.~\eqref{eqn:psi}] and $\tau(t)$ [Eq.~\eqref{eqn:tau}], both invertible, that enable one to solve explicitly the SDE \eqref{eqn:Ito_SDE} as
+More precisely, when equation \eqref{eqn:condition} holds, then it is possible to find two real {\em deterministic\/} functions $\psi(x,t)$ [equation \eqref{eqn:psi}] and $\tau(t)$ [equation \eqref{eqn:tau}], both invertible, that enable one to solve explicitly the SDE \eqref{eqn:Ito_SDE} as

 in other words, $W_{\tau(t)}=\psi(X_t,t)$, i.e., the time reparametrisation of the Wiener process equals the function $\psi$ evaluated along the process $X_t$.
 Note that the time change $t\to\tau$ is not a random-time transformation but a deterministic one-to-one mapping, yet $W_{\tau(t)}$ is a martingale \cite{martingale_review}.
 Equivalently to \eqref{eqn:Ito_SDE}, we can say that the propagator of the process, $P(x,t|x_0,t_0)dx\equiv\mathrm{Prob}\{x<X_t=x+ dx|X_{t_0}=x_0\}$ fulfils the Fokker-Planck equation